Will Invoice Factoring Impact My Customer Relationships?

 A lot can go awry when a small business owner chooses the wrong invoice factoring company.
-One of the biggest concerns – and for good reason – is that you could lose key customers if the company you contract doesn’t do a good job of managing the relationship with your customers on your behalf.
+One of the biggest concerns – and for good reason – is that you could lose key customers if the company you contract doesn’t do a good job of managing the factoring relationship with your customers on your behalf.
 That’s one of the main reasons why some small business owners decide to maintain credit control over their customers, instead of allowing a third party to chase them for payment (freeing up their time for other, more important business activities).

-To prevent missteps from ever happening with an invoice factoring company, there are a few proactive steps to take that begin with doing your due diligence.
+To prevent missteps from ever happening with an invoice factoring provider, there are a few proactive steps to take that begin with doing your due diligence.
 But first, do you know what invoice factoring is?

 What Is Invoice Factoring?

 Invoice factoring is a form of financing where a business owner sells invoices to a factoring company for fast access to funds.
 The business owner receives cash for the invoice amount, usually less any fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
 Invoice factoring also goes by the terms accounts receivable factoring or receivable financing.
 (It’s important to note that this is different from invoice financing, where a factoring company still gives a business owner cash for their invoice, but the business owner pays back the invoice amount themselves, plus a factoring fee.
 Find out how to choose between invoice factoring vs invoice financing.)